 (9) Discipline and sleep hygiene

-Discipline in all things is clearly central to recovery, so be as strong as you can mentally.
+Discipline in all things is central to recovery.
 In order to avoid overdoing it, you have to monitor at all times what you're doing, and stop before you crash.
 One aspect that takes some discipline to maintain for a long period is sleep hygiene: the need to go to bed at the same time every night (9pm for me) and avoiding computer or phones screens for an hour before, plus avoiding sleep during the day is important.
-Falling (or better to say, staying) asleep can prove to be difficult with CFS, but give yourself the best chance.
+Falling (or better to say, staying) asleep can prove to be difficult with ME/CFS, but give yourself the best chance.

-I don't know whether to characterise this as emotional or mental, but in any event, someone with CFS has to accept the fact that they'll be very dull for at least the next 6-9 months.
-Having no energy robs you of your personality: social interaction of any kind, even with family, requires energy, and it's easy to overdo it when focusing on someone else.
+Someone suffering from ME/CFS has to accept the fact that they'll be very dull for at least the next 6-9 months.
+Having no energy robs you of your personality: social interaction of any kind, even (especially?) with family, requires energy, and it's easy to overdo it when focusing on someone else.
 Even if you feel great, limit seeing friends as much as possible, because the gains that you've made by being disciplined for weeks can be wiped out very quickly indeed.
 There's no escaping the fact that this illness is brutal.

 I wrote above that the pattern of recovery from CFS as described by Sarah Myhill reflects very well the experience that I had.
 In the end, over a period of time I had fewer crashes and they became separated by longer periods.
 At last I had a period of 6-8 weeks when each week felt better than the previous week, then each day felt better than the previous day, until suddenly it was clear to me that I was well enough to very slowly and carefully start doing some of the things that I used to do.

 Even if one is lucky enough to make a strong recovery from ME/CFS, relapse is possible, so staying healthy requires some care